Learn

 • Ask what makes your family tick, what you’re comfortable with, and what you aren’t, and work out some guidelines that speak to your family values.

-• Weed Out Good Or Bad Video Games For Kids
+• SKIP THE BAD ONES: Weed Out Good Or Bad Video Games For Kids

 Screen time control apps are important.
-There’s a lot of screen time apps that control screen time, so kids need to ask permission to download and unlock games.
+There are a lot of screen time apps that control screen time, so kids need to ask permission to download and unlock games.
 Use the screen time control apps to see what your kids are interested in and start a conversation about it.

 • Games like Minecraft and Roblox can be enriching and cultivating so long as parents keep a close eye on their children’s gaming and find out what they’re doing when playing.